Future of Earth: Beyond and ultimate fate

 After fusing helium in its core to carbon, the Sun will begin to collapse again, evolving into a compact white dwarf star after ejecting its outer atmosphere as a planetary nebula.
 The predicted final mass is 54% of the present value, most likely consisting primarily of carbon and oxygen.

 Currently, the Moon is moving away from Earth at a rate of 4 cm per year.
-In 50 billion years, if the Earth and Moon are not engulfed by the Sun, they will become tidelocked into a larger, stable orbit, with each showing only one face to the other.
+In 50 billion years, if the Earth and Moon are not engulfed by the Sun, they will become tidally locked into a larger, stable orbit, with each showing only one face to the other.
 Thereafter, the tidal action of the Sun will extract angular momentum from the system, causing the orbit of the Moon to decay and the Earth's rotation to accelerate.
 In about 65 billion years, it is estimated that the Moon may collide with the Earth, due to the remaining energy of the Earth–Moon system being sapped by the remnant Sun, causing the Moon to slowly move inwards toward the Earth.

 Beyond this point, the ultimate fate of the Earth (if it survives) depends on what happens.
 On a time scale of 10^{15} (1 quadrillion) years the remaining planets in the Solar System will be ejected from the system by close encounters with other stellar remnants, and Earth will continue to orbit through the galaxy for around 10^{19} (10 quintillion) years before it is ejected or falls into a supermassive black hole.
 If Earth is not ejected during a stellar encounter, then its orbit will decay via gravitational radiation until it collides with the Sun in 10^{20} (100 quintillion) years.
 If proton decay can occur and Earth is ejected to intergalactic space, then it will last around 10^{38} (100 undecillion) years before evaporating into radiation.